-OpenL Tablets Rule Services supports the Apace Cassandra and ElasticSearch storages to log request and their responds out of the box, but this part of the system is designed customizable and extendable via the org.openl.rules.ruleservice.storelogdata.StoreLogDataService interface to support the third-party storages.
+OpenL Tablets Rule Services supports Apache Cassandra and relational database storages to log request and their responds out of the box.
+This part of the system is designed customizable and extendable via the org.openl.rules.ruleservice.storelogdata.StoreLogDataService interface to support the third-party storages.

-The StoreLogDataService interface has the following methods:
+The ${\tt StoreLogDataService}$ interface has the following methods: